 Repeat steps 2 and 3 to do the other side.

-- Cut the three remaining 8′ framing lumber with the following measures: two pieces of 2’8″ long; two pieces of 2′ long; and two pieces of 1’2″ long.
+- Cut the two remaining 8′ framing lumber in half.
+Then, cut with the following measures: two pieces of 2’8″ long; two pieces of 2′ long; and two pieces of 1’2″ long, as indicated in the step 4 image.

 - Lay down both sides.
 Put them head to head (the heads have the 6″ measures).
 Add the hinges, as indicated in the step 5 image.